VaidasTheDev/library-service/README.md

   Although 'javax.validation' module does the job, it's difficult to apply complex validation rules

 # Major faults
 - DB is a file which is shared between integration tests and
-- DB (file) needs to be refreshed after every integration test run